Spiritual and religious services

 At the heart of spiritual care is the belief that people suffer emotionally and spiritually at certain points in their lifetime.

-Advisor to Spiritual and Religious Services: Our Spiritual Care Advisor has full accreditation with Canadian Association of Spiritual Care and is also a member of the College of Registered Psychotherapists of Ontario.
-She provides counselling and spiritual support to patients and their families, and is also available for staff members and as such sees to the religious and spiritual needs of the hospital.
+Advisor to Spiritual and Religious Services: Our Spiritual Care Advisor provides counselling and spiritual support to patients and their families, and is also available for staff members.
+He sees to the religious and spiritual needs of the hospital.

 Roman Catholic priests: We have two Roman Catholic priests on staff who are on-call and available at any given time for Roman Catholic rites/sacraments.
 Please see a member of the staff to request their assistance in contacting the priest who is on-call.

-Spiritual Care volunteers: We have a small team of selected and dedicated volunteers who are committed to visiting the sick and providing compassionate support to people of any faith or belief system.
+Spiritual Care volunteers: We have a small team of dedicated volunteers who are committed to visiting the sick and providing compassionate support to people of any faith or belief system.

-Religious leaders: We have a few teams of people of different religious backgrounds, other than Roman Catholic, who either visit on a regular basis or make themselves available for specific religious rites that a person might request.
+Religious leaders: We have a few teams of people of different religious backgrounds, other than Roman Catholic, who make themselves available for specific religious rites that a person might request.

 You may make a request for use of the prayer room for a specific use, either on a regular basis, or for a special occasion.
 You may ask at the nursing station for help in contacting our advisor, so that your request may be brought forward.

-You can contact our Advisor to Spiritual and Religious Services by phone or email or by simply asking a member of your health care team for spiritual care assistance, or by calling him directly at 613-746-4621 ext.
+You can contact our Advisor to Spiritual and Religious Services simply by asking a member of your health care team for spiritual care assistance, or by calling him directly at 613-746-4621 ext.
 3900.